Advertisement

 Why are health coaches important?

 Health coaches are an increasingly valuable part of the medical field.
-While many general practitioners don't have much time to spend one-on-one with patients, health coaches deliver more personalized care.
+While many general practitioners don't have much time to spend one-on-one with patients, a health and wellness coach can deliver more personalized care.

 "Health coaches offer the kind of unwavering support that your main practitioner can't give you by encouraging you, guiding you, and supporting you during the highs and the lows," Will Cole, IFMCP, DNM, D.C. previously told mindbodygreen.

-What's the difference between a health coach and an RD?
+What's the difference between a health coach and a dietitian?

 Summary